KhoaNguyenExplorer/FunSpace/README.md

 # FunSpace
-This is where I start exploring my journey after grad, let's see how good it can get.
+This is where I start exploring my journey after grad, let's see how far it can get.

 June 04:
 - Tried linking Sourcetree and Git